buzzqw/TUS/OBSS/markdown-separati/en/03-special-characteristics.md

 ## Scent

 This special quality allows a creature to use its sense of smell to detect hidden or approaching enemies and to follow tracks.
-Creatures with scent can identify familiar smells by smell just as humans do with sight.
+Creatures with scent can recognize familiar scents just as humans do with sight.

 The creature can detect creatures within 6 meters by smell.
 If the opponent is downwind, the range increases to 18 meters; if upwind, the range decreases to a distance of 3 meters.
 Stronger odors, such as smoke, garbage, or decomposing bodies, can be detected at twice the range indicated above.